Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Discussion

 \subsubsection{Replayability and Feedback}

 One of the critical challenges in serious games is maintaining replayability, as this is important to facilitate the learning process \cite{adetunji2024unlocking} and making interventions more sustainable \cite{silveira2016open}.
 Moreover, a lack of replayability in educational games can limit both educational and behavioral change \cite{epstein2021tabletop}.
-To address this, we incorporated elements designed to ensure the game can be played multiple times, such as offering two distinct player roles and providing a free-form input mechanism that allows participants to explore a broader decision space.
-However, we recommend that future interventions consider additional methods to further enhance replayability.

-One such approach involves leveraging opportunities to introduce various characters to represent public opinion.
-In our game, we observed that players finds characters' feedback more engaging when this resonates with them personally.
+We envisioned the designed elements that could encourage multiple playthroughs, such as two distinct player roles and a free-form input mechanism that broader decision space.
+Future interventions could further enhance replayability by introducing a wider range of characters to represent public opinion.
+In our game, we observed that players were more engaging when characters resonates with them personally.
 By introducing more characters, or by allowing players to customize characters to better reflect their own experience, the game could encourage players to return and interact with new characters.
 The result would be a more engaging experience.
-For instance, research has shown that debunking misinformation often occurs within families and can sometimes lead to conflict \cite{scott2023figured}.
-In such a scenario, players could customize a character based on their previous experiences with family members, thereby practicing their own debunking strategies in a risk-free environment.
+For instance, research has shown that debunking misinformation often occurs within families and can cause conflict \cite{scott2023figured}.
+Players could customize a character based on their previous experiences with family members, thereby practicing their own debunking strategies without risk of conflict with family members.